 - “Hand-holding” at book launches and other events

 - A venue for publisher/author meetings (our central London offices)

-- The opportunity to meet with a Eurospan Marketing Manager to discuss promotional opportunities.
+- The opportunity to meet with a Eurospan Sales and Marketing Manager to discuss promotional opportunities.